 Going closer, I could see little piggy footprints and little piggy snout marks.

-I have never seen wild boar, although I know they are found in the forests of the Ardennes.
-I also know that during the day they generally hide up in the undergrowth and avoid people.
-However, I wondered, on a day like today, when the whole of Bois Forest is totally human-free (apart from idiot me), would they feel it was safe to come out and have a little forage?
+I concluded I was looking at the tracks of wild boar, which I have never seen before in the wild.
+I know that during the day they generally hide up in the undergrowth and avoid people.
+However, I wondered, on a day like today, when the whole of Bois Forest is totally human-free (apart from me), would they feel it was safe to come out and have a little forage?

 In the photo you can probably make out a bench.
 As it was lunchtime I sat down on it and quietly ate my packed (and very quickly soggy) lunch, while keeping an eye open for any boar who could have been attracted by the smell of my cheese and tomato sandwiches.